bcgov/GDX-Analytics/examples/react_tracker/README.md

 ## React Tracker

 This is an example React.js application to demonstrate how to install the the GDX_Analytics Snowplow Standalone Tracker vE2.10.2 in the React.js framework.
+This project uses Vite as its development server and build tool.

 ## Requirements